-Storyboard is an entirely event-driven user interface state machine.
+Storyboard is an event-driven user interface state machine.
 Events are the basic communication mechanism for triggering activity and passing data in a Storyboard application.

 Events may be received from multiple different input sources, but are always processed serially by the Storyboard Engine.

 The event/action association can be made on any of the model elements.
-For example, a control with an image render extension that is acting like a push button might have an event/action association that would match a press event and cause a data change action that hides or shows a control or perhaps changes the value of a variable.
+For example, a control with an image render extension that is acting like a push button might have an event/action association that would match a press event and cause a data change action that hides or shows a control or changes the value of a variable.

 Where the event/action association is made is important.
 Associations that are made on controls must be triggered by position-related events, such as press and release, otherwise the control must use focus settings to ensure that non-position based events (such as external events) are delivered to their context.
 Associations that are made on layer or group model objects are more generic, but in order to be triggered the event must first be potentially triggered against a control in that context.
-Screen actions will always be matched as long as the screen is the currently visible screen.
+Screen actions will always be matched as long as the screen is the current visible screen.
 Application event/action bindings are the most general and will match in all contexts and are generally the most suitable when matching external events and processing model data.

 The event-driven model that Storyboard uses for user interaction has significant benefits that may not be immediately apparent.
 The first is that the events form a discrete and defined interface point between the UI and the rest of the product.
 By isolating the external events:

-Test developers can exercise both the frontend and backend by generating simulated events with artificial data.
+Test developers can exercise both the front end and backend by generating simulated events with artificial data.

 Backend software developers have a clear direction on what data they are making available and do not have to overexpose or overdevelop their interfaces for functionality that will never be used.

-The event model also ensures a complete decoupling of the UI from the implementation and is what makes desktop simulation such a practical reality.
+The event model also ensures a complete decoupling of the UI from the implementation and is what makes desktop simulation a practical reality.
 Simulated data can be easily injected in environments where the real target hardware may not be ready, prohibitively expensive, or just plain awkward to work with.
 Building the UI in a comfortable environment and knowing that it will move readily to the embedded target at the time of deployment with small adjustments is an invaluable boost to overall productivity.